-Society to blame for binge drinkingFebruary 18th, 2013 in Addiction
+Society to blame for binge drinkingFebruary 18, 2013 in Medicine & Health / Addiction

 Peer pressure has long been blamed for binge drinking among teenagers, yet new research from Flinders University reveals it may not be the root of the problem.

 The study, which aimed to investigate why young females drink, has found that social and cultural norms are the foundation – rather than a contributing factor – for risky drinking.

 PhD candidate Belinda Lunnay's ongoing research involves a "photo elicitation" method whereby groups of teenage girls aged 14-17 are given digital cameras and asked to document their drinking-related life in pictures.

 Preliminary findings, Ms Lunnay said, showed young people's decisions to drink excessively were not entirely influenced by their peers but rather a response driven by the perceived need to "exhibit behaviour that is congruent with socially accepted norms".